 Cabin Camp 5 was the last camp to be completed by the Civilian Conservation Corps (CCC) and Works Progress Administration (WPA).
 The camp accommodates 212 visitors in summer, and 104 visitors in winter, thanks to its large dorm buildings and bathrooms.
-Cabin Cabin 5’s Dining Hall, dorms, and bath houses are heating, allowing this camp to be rented year round.
+Thd dining hall, dormitories, and bath houses are heated, so this camp to be rented year-round.
 This is also the only camp to have an outdoor picnic pavilion with a stage, concrete floor, and fireplace.

-Cabin Camp 5 is set up in two units with cabins.
+Cabin Camp 5 is set up in two units.
 There are large dormitories, that sleeps 26 in each unit, in addition to other cabins that sleep 2 to 10 people.
 The dormitories have heat for the winter months, but NO air conditioning.
-In each cabin there are lights, electrical outlets, bunks and mattresses.
+In each cabin, there are lights, electrical outlets, bunks and mattresses.
 Sleeping cabins do not have heat or air conditioning.
-Campers should bring all gear including bedding, pillows, etc.
+Campers should bring all gear including bedding and pillows.

 There is a central bath house in each unit with 6 flushing toilets and showers.
-There is bathroom in the dormitories with 2 flushing toilets and 2 showers.
-There are 2 additional restrooms located in the Dining Hall and Infirmary.
+There are bathrooms in the dormitories with 2 flushing toilets and 2 showers.
+There are two additional restrooms located in the dining hall and infirmary.
 Campers are responsible for cleaning and sanitizing floors, shower stalls, sinks, and toilets.
 Plungers and toilet brushes are provided.
 Campers should bring hand soap, detergents, and other necessary toiletries.
 Toilet paper is provided.

 Kitchen and Dining Hall:

-The Dining Hall seats up to 120 people and commercial kitchen.The Dining Hall provides wooden tables and benches.
+The dining hall seats up to 120 people and has a commercial kitchen.The dining hall provides wooden tables and benches.
 The kitchen is equipped with the following:

 10 burner gas stove